 Q13.
-I'M INTERESTED IN APPLYING FOR THE PROJECT GRANT AND THE GRANT IN AID ARTHRITIS AUSTRALIA GRANT ROUNDS FOR 2022.
+I'M INTERESTED IN APPLYING FOR THE PROJECT GRANT AND THE GRANT IN AID FOR THE 2025 ARTHRITIS AUSTRALIA GRANT ROUNDS.
 IS THERE A LIMIT ON HOW MANY APPLICATIONS I'M ALLOWED TO APPLY FOR?

-There is no limit on how many applications you are allowed to apply for.
+There is no limit on how many applications you are allowed to make.
 However, please note that applicants will not be awarded more than one grant in the same category whether Project Grant or Grant in Aid.

 The application may be moved to a different category if deemed appropriate by the Grant Assessment Committee.

 Q14.
 I AM INTERESTED IN APPLYING FOR AN ARTHRITIS AUSTRALIA RESEARCH GRANT.
-I WAS A RECIPIENT OF AN ARTHRITIS AUSTRALIA GRANT IN AID IN 2020.
-I JUST WANTED TO CONFIRM IF I AM ELIGIBLE TO APPLY FOR A GRANT IN AID FOR 2022?
+I WAS A RECIPIENT OF AN ARTHRITIS AUSTRALIA GRANT IN AID IN A PREVIOUS YEAR.
+AM I ELIGIBLE TO APPLY FOR A GRANT IN AID IN 2025?

-Yes, you are still eligible to apply for a Grant in Aid in 2022, provided you still meet the eligibility criteria of a 'new investigator' or are an allied health researcher, excluding physiotherapist unless you meet the criteria of a 'new investigator'.
+Yes, you are still eligible to apply for a Grant in Aid in 2025 provided the eligibility criteria for a Grant in Aid i.e., new investigators or allied health researchers, excluding physiotherapists unless they meet the criteria of a 'New investigator'.

-(defined as within six years of receiving a PhD)
+(defined as within six years of receiving their PhD)